 How Are Polymyalgia Rheumatica and Temporal Arteritis Diagnosed?

-Under the new criteria developed by the American College of Rheumatology and The European League Against Rheumatism, patients 50 years and older can be classified as having PMR if they meet all of the conditions below:
+Under the new criteria developed by the American College of Rheumatology and The European League Against Rheumatism, patients ages 50 years and older can be classified as having PMR if they meet the conditions below:

 - Shoulder pain on both sides

 - Morning stiffness that lasts at least 45 minutes

 - High levels of inflammation measured by blood tests